brunogarciagonzalez/exploring_miracle_19/README.md

 ### About

-This repo contains some explorations into the Quran's mathematical miracle.
+This repo contains some explorations into the Quran's mathematical miracle, anchored on the number **19**.

 From Surah 74 (Chapter 74):